omussell/hortus/docs/docs/index.md

 - Label the circles underneath with an ID number, then have a key at the side that says the plant name and a link to a page which describes all aspects about that plant.
 - Wont do - Seaweed app like vertical ocean farming.
 This can be done later or as a second app.

+## Image generation notes

+Take pycairo context object and pass to other functions.
+They individually apply their changes to the context in turn for the different things, so its like applying layers to the picture.
+Iterate over canopy layer, shrub layer etc.

+Then the final result can be the returned context.

+The order of the drawing is important.
+Later drawings appear on top of earlier drawings

+Can draw lines for borders of plants, but what about symbols for denoting trees and plants?
+Circles and rectangles? different colours?
+Tree wavy line shape?
+Maybe basic initially to get the placements correct, then have prebuilt SVG bits for tree shapes?
+Use fractals or spirals or something to generate them?
+I need this to look professional.